ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hash_prev_message REQUIRED.The hash of the last message, in this case the the Transfer Commence Message.

-- server_transfer_number OPTIONAL.
-This is the transfer identification number chosen by the server.
-This number is meaningful only to the server.

 - server_signature REQUIRED.
 The digital signature of the server.

 An example of a success response could be as follows: (TBD).